Cyclone leaves trail of destruction across Mozambique

 “The houses are not all solid and the topography is very sandy,” he said.
 Aid workers and the government had moved around 30,000 people to safer buildings such as schools.

-The World Food Program said the storm could dump 600 millimeters of rain in the area over the next 10 days, twice as much as Beira received after Cyclone Idai.
+The World Food Programme said the storm could dump 600 millimetres of rain in the area over the next 10 days, twice as much as Beira received after Cyclone Idai.

 Authorities have said there are concerns that five rivers as well as coastal waterways could overflow.
 Around 680,000 people were in the path of the storm.